ARTICLE I - NAME

 Section 3.
 Election

 Officers of the Society shall be elected by ballot at the Annual Meetings.
 The Vice-President shall be elected for a term of one year.
 The Secretary-Treasurer shall be elected for a term of one year.
-Elected officers shall take office at the conclusion of the June meeting.
+Elected officers shall take office at the conclusion of the Annual meeting.

 Section 4.
 Duties of Officers